 This month's Deep Dive highlights our November 2018 interview with Paul Barron, a key producer of Australian film and television.
-With credits such as Sweat (1996), Ship to Shore (1993–96), Bush Christmas (1983), Shame (1988) and Windrider (1986), Paul helped launch the careers of iconic actors like Heath Ledger and Nicole Kidman.
+With credits such as Sweat (1996), Ship to Shore (1993–96), Bush Christmas (1983), Shame (1988, pictured above) and Windrider (1986), Paul helped launch the careers of iconic actors like Heath Ledger and Nicole Kidman.
 After a screening of the first episode of the teen drama series Sweat, Paul talked about his relationship with Ledger and showcasing Western Australia on screen:

 Looking back across Australian television history, the earliest portrayals of young people came in the form of situational comedies set in the classroom, including the live-to-air Take That (1957) and Good Morning Mr Doubleday (1969).
 Later the classroom took on a more serious tone and setting in soap operas like Class of '74 (1974), Class of '75 (1975) and Glenview High (1977).
 These series centred around the trials and tribulations of young people working their way through adolescence.